nozaq/terraform-aws-secure-baseline/README.md

 | <a name="output_vpc_flow_logs_group"></a> [vpc\_flow\_logs\_group](#output\_vpc\_flow\_logs\_group) | The CloudWatch Logs log group which stores VPC Flow Logs in each region. |
 | <a name="output_vpc_flow_logs_iam_role"></a> [vpc\_flow\_logs\_iam\_role](#output\_vpc\_flow\_logs\_iam\_role) | The IAM role used for delivering VPC Flow Logs to CloudWatch Logs. |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Compatibility

-- Starting from v0.20, this module requires [Terraform Provider for AWS](https://github.com/terraform-providers/terraform-provider-aws) v3.0 or later.
-Please use v0.19 if you need to use v2.x or earlier.
-- Starting from v0.10, this module requires Terraform v0.12 or later.
-Please use v0.9 if you need to use Terraform v0.11 or ealier.

 [cis amazon web services foundations v1.4.0]: https://www.cisecurity.org/benchmark/amazon_web_services/
 [aws foundational security best practices v1.0.0]: https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp.html